 Are you going through a phase where your husky puppy won’t stop crying?
 This is common among all puppies and it can be difficult to know what to do.

-Although this article is for huskies, it’s a common issue for nearly all puppies, no matter the breed.
+Although this article is for huskies, it’s a common issue for nearly all puppies, regardless of breed.

 Husky puppies typically go through an extra-whiny stage at around four-six months of age.
 Although this isn’t a rule and can start earlier, or later.